statpascal/spc/readme.md

 Compiling a program in this mode produces the assembler source *out.a99*, which is included by *ti99units/carts.a99* to produce a cartridge image.
-Additional assembler routines are provided in the file *runtime.a99*.

 ```
 user@host:~/src/statpascal> obj/sp tests/ti99/sieve.pas